Abdullah-Usmani/DMS-CW2024/README.md

 **Attempted**:
 - Power-ups:
   - The `PowerUp.java` class is created, but no subclasses of it exist yet, nor their implementations.
-The implementation woould be very simple - the addition of another collision handling function in the `CollisionManager`, adding a `PowerUpManager`, adding new values and images for the proposed `HealthPack` and `IncreaseFireRate` powerups in the `Config`, and adding some audio and visual effects through `AudioManager` and `EffectManager`.
+The implementation would be very simple - the addition of another collision handling function in the `CollisionManager`, adding a `PowerUpManager`, adding new values and images for the proposed `HealthPack` and `IncreaseFireRate` powerups in the `Config`, and adding some audio and visual effects through `AudioManager` and `EffectManager`.
 Some of these are present in a recent commit, but on the basis of lack of time it was rolled back.

 **Unattempted**:
 - Endless game mode - similar to the waves in the Firefight mode from the HALO series